ethereum/EIPs/EIPS/eip-restricted_chain_context_txs.md

 We introduce a new EIP-2718 transaction type with the format `0x45 || rlp([chainId, chainContext, nonce, gasPrice, gasLimit, to, value, data, access_list, yParity, senderR, senderS])`.

-This proposed `chainContext` adds a constraint on the validity of a transaction to a chain segment meeting the referenced value(s).
-Several contexts are defined as subclasses of this type:
+This proposed `chainContext` element adds a constraint on the validity of a transaction to a chain segment meeting the referenced value(s).
+Several contexts are tentatively defined as subclasses of this type:

 - `segmentId`
 - `eligibleMinerList`